 - Final exam, 70%.
-This exam will be a test questionnaire.
+This exam will be a multiple choice test.
 Wrong answers will penalize. - Group assessment, 15%.
 It will be a presentation on applications of some of the models analyzed during the course. - Student participation, 15%.
 Student's active participation will be evaluated according to her performance, behavior, quantity and quality of his comments/questions, etc.